galexad/rasa-projects/nhe/data/nlu.md

 - i want to know who is winning
 - get me the score

-## intent:play_again
+## intent:thanks
-- i want to play again
-- reset
-- restart game
+- thanks
-- play again
+- thank you
-- can i play again?
+- thanks a lot
-- i want to do better
+- i loved it
-- once more
-- once again please
+- that was great
+- thank you very much